- SEA LIFE, Shipwreck

 Some will eventually turn into girls when they are older.
 If you see two Clownfish on a Sea Anemone, the larger of the two will be the female, the smaller the male.

 Not all Clownfish species are orange in colour

 Some are red, brown or even black!
 If you see a Clownfish couple in a Sea Anemone, the larger of the two will be the female, and the smaller the male.

 They look after the eggs, fanning them to keep them oxygenated.
 They will chase away fish much bigger than them and even square up to inquisitive scuba divers!

 Clownfish like to live in Sea Anemones

 So that they are protected from predators and can nibble on leftover food the Sea Anemone catches.
 In return, they help keep Sea Anemones and the area around them clean by eating up algae and other reef debris.

 More Amazing Coral Reef Inhabitants

-Find out more about Coral Reefs and some of their most interesting inhabitants in our daily 3.30 pm Coral Talk.
+Find out more about Coral Reefs and some of their most interesting inhabitants as you explore our Shipwreck zone.